smokedClownFish/Code-structures-sheet-/README.md

 # Code-structures-sheet-
-HEre you can find the structures of differents languages
+Here you can find the structures of differents languages